Maverick Playing Cards: Collector’s Guide

 Standard Index vs Jumbo Index

-The most common decision Maverick buyers make is index size.
-Both standard and jumbo index decks share the same Maverick styling and handling; the difference is simply how large the numbers and suit symbols appear.
+The most common Maverick decision is index size.
+Both options keep the same general Maverick identity.
+The main difference is how large the corner markings appear.

 | Feature | Standard Index | Jumbo Index |